Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: The Proposed Algorithm

-One last resampling of $S$ plans using the outputted weights can be performed to generate a final sample.
-Alternatively, the weights can be used directly to estimate the expectation of some statistics of interest, which are functions of redistricting plans, under the target distribution, i.e., $H=\E_\pi(h(\xi))$, where $\pi$ is given in equation~\eqref{eq:tgt}, using the self-normalized importance sampling estimate, $\widehat{H} = \sum_{j=1}^S h(\xi^{(j)})w^{(j)}/ \sum_{j=1}^S w^{(j)}$.
+From the output of Algorithm~\ref{algo:smc}, one last resampling of $S$ plans using the final weights can be performed to generate a final sample.
+Alternatively, the weights can be used directly to estimate the expectation of some statistics of interest under the target distribution, i.e., $H=\E_\pi(h(\xi))$, using the self-normalized importance sampling estimate $\widehat{H} = \sum_{j=1}^S h(\xi^{(j)})w^{(j)}/ \sum_{j=1}^S w^{(j)}$.

 The sampled plans are not completely independent, because the weights in each step must be normalized before resampling, and because the resampling itself introduces some dependence.
 Precisely quantifying the amount of dependence is difficult.
-However, as we demonstrate in Section~\ref{sec:fl50}, most choices of target distribution $\pi$ are close to the sampling distribution $q$, which means that the weights are not too extreme and hence, the dependence is minimized.
-And as we show in Section~\ref{sec:pa-study}, compared with MCMC algorithms, samples generated by the SMC algorithm are more diverse, since there is none of the autocorrelation that is generally found in MCMC algorithms.
+However, as we demonstrate in Section~\ref{sec:validation}, the dependence is not large enough to cause measurable bias in summary statistics of interest.